Esri/di-utility-network-export-subnetwork-by-rest/Export Subnetwork only/ExportSubnetworkOnly.md

 > If you do not intend to contribute to this repo, you can just download the workspace tempalte (fmwt file).
 2. Unzip to your desired destination and open the ExportSubnetworkV6.fmwt FME workspace template (fmwt) file using Data Interoperability workbench app.
 You can also double-click to open.
 > [!NOTE]
-> a.
-Since this template includes a cache, you would able to run and view the data that was used for the solution, without being ocnnected to the configured utility  network.
-> b.
-However, the solution is meant as a guide.
+> Since this template includes a cache, you would able to run and view the data that was used for the solution, without being connected to the configured utility  network However, the solution is meant as a guide.
 The provided workspace will not run your own enterprise utility network dataset correctly without any re-configuration.

 3. Re-configure the workspace to your own utility network.
 > [!IMPORTANT]
 > a.
 The token getter is configured to work with Basic authentication using the UN owner account username and password.
-If you use OAUTH2 or other authentication types for your dataset, a web connection must be created and the [ESRIOnlineTokenGetter](https://hub.safe.com/publishers/bruceharold/transformers/esrionlinetokengetter) will need to be replaced by an HTTPCaller using that new web connection.
+If you use OAUTH2 or other authentication types for your dataset, a web connection must be created and the [ESRIOnlineTokenGetter](https://hub.safe.com/publishers/bruceharold/transformers/esrionlinetokengetter) will need to be replaced by an HTTPCaller using that new web connection. <br/>
 > b.
 If the query string parameters configuration - [ see below](https://github.com/salvaleonrp/di-utility-network-export-subnetwork-by-rest/blob/main/Export%20Subnetwork%20only/ExportSubnetworkOnly.md#query-string-parameters) - of this solution sufficiently for the destination data, there is no further configuration needed.<br/>

 Optional: